akashbu/CitySail/README.md

 # CitySail OSM Map Project
 Welcome to CitySail, your trusted navigation tool for finding the shortest routes using the Floyd-Warshall algorithm.
 We understand that time is of the essence in today's fast-paced world.
 Whether planning a daily commute or an adventurous road trip, our advanced routing system will help you reach your destination quickly and efficiently.

-Features of CITYSAIL :
+Features of CitySail :

 Finding Optimized/Shortest path for your safe and swift travel.

 Report Blockage/Hazard on the road.

-Visualize SHORTEST route between source and destination.
+Visualize shortest route between source and destination.

 Support Guide to resolve queries.